shilpikumari0623-oss/Pharmaceutical-Pricing-Portfolio-Analytics-Dashboard/README.md

 | **Manufacturer Benchmarking** | Q17–Q22 | Therapeutic coverage, portfolio-vs-pricing view, benchmark vs. overall average, ranking, top 3 per class | Correlated **subqueries**, **CTEs**, `RANK() OVER (PARTITION BY ...)` |
 | **Executive & Advanced Analytics** | Q23–Q25 | Above-average priced products, therapeutic pricing rank, one-shot executive KPI summary | Subqueries, window functions, conditional aggregation (`SUM(CASE WHEN...)`) |

-This layer is designed to stand on its own — a stakeholder without Power BI access can run any query directly and get an answer with business context attached, not just a raw result set.
+The SQL layer is designed to stand independently from the Power BI dashboard, allowing stakeholders to explore individual business questions directly from the analytical layer.

 ---

 ## 💡 Key Insights

-- **Concentration risk, not diversification.** A handful of therapeutic classes ("Other," antibiotics, analgesics) and one dosage form (tablets) drive most of the portfolio's volume.
+- **Portfolio concentration:** A few therapeutic classes and tablets account for a significant share of overall product representation.
-- **Pricing is form-driven, not uniformly applied.** Solutions and injections consistently command higher prices than tablets and syrups — the data supports a differentiated, not blanket, pricing approach.
+- **Pricing differentiation:** Solutions and injections command higher average prices than tablets and syrups, supporting a differentiated pricing perspective.
-- **Two different manufacturer stories.** The manufacturers with the *largest* portfolios (Sun Pharma, Cipla, Intas) are not the same manufacturers with the *highest* average pricing (Roche, Astellas, BMS) — volume leadership and value leadership are separate conversations.
+- **Separate manufacturer stories:** Manufacturers with the largest portfolios are not necessarily the same manufacturers with the highest average pricing.
-- **High ingredient penetration.** A small set of active ingredients (Cefixime, Domperidone, Aceclofenac, Amoxycillin) appear across a large share of products — a natural starting point for rationalization.
+- **Ingredient concentration:** A small group of active ingredients appears across a large number of products, creating opportunities for overlap and differentiation review.
-- **A stable, low-risk base.** With under 3.5% of the portfolio discontinued, the core business is healthy; the opportunity is optimization, not damage control.
+- **Stable portfolio base:** The large proportion of active products indicates that the primary opportunity is portfolio optimization rather than broad lifecycle remediation.

 ---

 ## ✅ Business Recommendations

-Full detail (with implications and expected impact) is in [`reports/Business_Recommendations_Strategic_Actions.xlsx`](reports/Business_Recommendations_Strategic_Actions.xlsx).
-Summary for the meeting:

 | Business Area | Key Finding | Recommendation | Expected Impact |
 |---|---|---|---|